karesansui/karesansui/README.md

 Karesansui is an open-source virtualization management application made in Japan.

 * Simple, easy web-based interface.
 * Free for all.
-Distributed with GPL+LGPL license.
+Distributed with the MIT license.
 * Supports Kernel-based Virtual Machine(KVM) hypervisor.
 Other hypervisors/virtualization support on future plan.

 Installation